unazed/unazed.github.io/_posts/2019-2-18-12-graph-theory-notes.md

 Let AB, CD and XY be three finite lines, and define XY as a measure such that if we repeated the line XY `m` times, we will get the length of line AB, and respectively, if we laid out the line XY `n` times, we will get the length of line CD.
 That is, line XY = AB/m and XY = CD/n, so m*XY = AB, n*XY = CD, so AB/CD = (m*XY)/(n*XY) = m/n, implying that the ratio between the two lines is rational, however take the example AB = 1, CD = 1, and so deriving that the distance between the lines if they were perpendicular to each other, would be sqrt(2), therefore implying that sqrt(2) = m/n, which implies that sqrt(2) is rational.
 Take sqrt(2) = a/b, thence square, 2 = a^2/b^2, isolate a^2, 2b^2 = a^2, as we can see, `a` must be an even number as its square has a factor of 2, proven by:

-take some even `a`, represented as `2b`, hence square, `4b^2`, implying that the square of all even numbers has a divisor of 4, which we can trivially prove for say a \in {2, 4, 6, 8} => {4, 16, 36, 64}, divided by 4 yields {1, 4, 9, 16}, as 4 is the prime factorization 2*2, we can see that therefore all squares of a number whose factors contain 2 will also have a factor of 2 in its square.
+take some even `a`, represented as `2b`, hence square, `4b^2`, implying that the square of all even numbers has a divisor of 4, which we can trivially prove for say $a \in \{2, 4, 6, 8\}: \{4, 16, 36, 64\}$, divided by 4 yields {1, 4, 9, 16}, as 4 is the prime factorization 2*2, we can see that therefore all squares of a number whose factors contain 2 will also have a factor of 2 in its square.

 And so, 2b^2 = a^2, we may set a = 2k, and acquire 2b^2 = 4k^2, thence simplify, b^2 = 2k^2, then simplify for b = 2m, 4m^2 = 2k^2, 2m^2 = k^2, and continue until we have run out of symbols, this is a never-ending cycle of reduction shows that the sqrt(2) is unable to be represented in the form a/b for whole numbers a, b in its simplest form, as we wil find ourselves in a loop.